What’s Really in Your Hair Care? The Truth About What You’re Using

 Can I trust “natural” or “organic” on the label?

 Those words are vibes, not rules.
 They’re allowed to mean almost anything, which is why brands use them so confidently.
 Sometimes they’re real.
 Sometimes they’re decoration.
 If you care, flip the bottle over.
-That’s where the answer is.
+That’s where the real answer is.

 I’d Love to Hear from You!

-If you’ve ever actually flipped a bottle over and had a moment about what you’re using, I’m curious, what surprised you, or what are you side-eyeing now?
 Tell me in the comments, and if you’re looking for more tips and tricks, don’t forget to sign up for my newsletter to stay updated! 💖